Slipper lobster: Common names

 A number of common names have been applied to the family Scyllaridae.
 The most common of these is "slipper lobster", followed by "shovel-nosed lobster" and "locust lobster".
 "Spanish lobster" is used for members of the genus Arctides, "mitten lobster" for Parribacus, and "fan lobster" for Evibacus and Ibacus.
-In Australia, a number of species are called "bugs" (for example, the Balmain bug and Moreton Bay bug), especially those in the genus Ibacus.
+In Australia, a number of species are called "bugs", for example, the Balmain bug (Ibacus peronii) and the Moreton Bay bug (Thenus orientalis).
 Other names used in Australia include "bay lobster", "blind lobster", "flapjack", "flat lobster", "flying saucer", "gulf lobster", "mudbug", "sandbug", "shovel-nose bug", "shovelnose lobster", "crayfish", "slipper bug" and "squagga".
 Rarer terms include "flathead lobster" (for Thenus orientalis) and "bulldozer lobster".

 In Greece they may be known as Kolochtypes which roughly translates as 'bum hitter'.
 Twenty-two genera are recognised, the majority of which were erected in 2002 by Lipke Holthuis for species formerly classified under Scyllarus: